Kaninkolo/verkkoon-tunkeutuminen-ja-tiedustelu/H2-logs.md

 ### Pyramid of Pain

-Overview of how tough it is for an adversary to change trails and ranking them which is easy and which is hard:
+Overview of how tough it is for an adversary to change trails and ranking them which is easy and which is hard, 1.
+Being the easiest to change and 7.
+Being the hardest to change:

 1. Hashes